-: Probable Maximum Loss for Florida
+Form A-8: Probable Maximum Loss for Florida

 Provide a detailed explanation of how the Expected Annual Hurricane Losses and Return Periods are calculated.

-Complete Form A-9, Part A showing the personal residential probable maximum loss for Florida.
-For the Expected Annual Hurricane Losses column, provide personal residential, zero deductible statewide loss costs based on the 2007 Florida Hurricane Catastrophe Fund’s aggregate personal residential exposure data found in the file named “hlpm2007.exe.”

-C. Complete Form A-9, Part C showing the personal and commercial residential probable maximum loss for Florida.
+Complete Part A showing the personal and commercial residential probable maximum loss for Florida.
 For the Expected Annual Hurricane Losses column, provide personal and commercial residential, zero deductible statewide loss costs based on the 2007 Florida Hurricane Catastrophe Fund’s aggregate personal and commercial residential exposure data found in the file named “hlpm2007c.exe.”

 In the column, Return Period (Years), provide the return period associated with the average loss within the ranges indicated on a cumulative basis.